hacklex/ColorSpaces/WpfSample/README.md

 This little utility library provides a set of classes to convert between different color spaces.
 Initial version was created by [Uwe Keim](https://gist.github.com/UweKeim) and is available as a [GitHub Gist](https://gist.github.com/UweKeim/fb7f829b852c209557bc49c51ba14c8b).

-I refactored his code a bit, fixed several bugs, made a NuGet package out of it.
+I refactored his code a bit, and fixed several bugs.
+Will make a NuGet package out of it later :)

 The following color spaces are supported: